ChenLiu-1996/CitationMap/README.md

     csv_output_path: str
         (default is 'citation_info.csv')
         The path to the output csv file.
+    cache_folder: str
+        (default is 'cache')
+        The folder to save intermediate results,
+        after finding (author, paper) but before finding the affiliations.
+        This is because the user might want to try the aggressive vs. conservative approach.
+    affiliation_conservative: bool
+        (default is False)
+        If true, we will use a more conservative approach for identifying affiliations.
+        If false, we will use a more aggressive approach for identifying affiliations.
     num_processes: int
         (default is 16)
         Number of processes for parallel processing.